SachinSAgrawal/AR-Stack/README.md

 I don't expect to work on this too much more, as it was my first venture into AR and I came back to it because I had some free time.

 ## Acknowledgments
-The bulk of this code was written by [Xander Xu](https://github.com/XanderXu/ARStack) or is from his tutorial.
+The bulk of this code was written by [Xander Xu](https://github.com/XanderXu/ARStack) in his tutorial.
 Because of the permissive free software license he included, I have taken the code and improved upon it.
 The basic functionality and logic is not mine, however, so most of the credit should go to him.
-If you would like to modify this app further, you are more than welcome to.
+If you would like to modify this app further, you are more than welcome to, as the same license is included.

 ## Improvements
 * The app shows you all detected planes and allows you to move the game location to within any of them.